 This is typically good for one-off, simple meetings and projects.
 For longer-term projects, you may want to set a milestone meeting or two to give your customer an update on how things are going.

 #10: Zero Response

-Finally, you should make a habit of keeping your customer in the loop if they reach out to you.
+Finally, you should make a habit of keeping your customer in the loop, before they even need to reach out to you.
 Not only will this ensure that they feel comfortable with your progress, but it will help you create a good habit that will improve your relationship with your customers over the long-term.

 It’s not always the mistakes that make you “mess up” with customers—many times, it’s what you don’t do.
 Being thorough, giving updates, and making sure that you meet milestones are all good habits that will make your customer feel valued and attended to.
 If a customer doesn’t feel that they’re an important part of your service, then they may look for problems down the line.
 Don’t let them feel this way.
 Instead, promote a healthy customer relationship model that will keep customers happy, keep your company running smoothly, and build your reputation over the long haul.